ziadkiwan/SFTP_Email_Bot/README.md

 <h4>Configuration Steps:</h4>
 <h5>mail-recieve.py:</h5>
-  you need to add the email that the bot should listen too at the top of the script you change the variables below:<br />
+  add the lisetning email, at the top of the script you change the variables below:<br />
     <code> youremail = "EMAILHERE"</code> <br />
     <code>yourpassword = "PASSWORDHERE" </code><br />
   if you want to change the keyword change the variable below:<br />
     <code> keyword = "DATA"</code><br />
 <h5>sendemail.py:</h5>
-  you need to add the email that the bot should send notifications from at the top of the script you change the variables below:<br />
+   add the email that the bot should use to send notifications, at the top of the script you change the variables below:<br />
    <code> youremail = "EMAILHERE"</code> <br />
     <code>yourpassword = "PASSWORDHERE" </code>